yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ## Code Structure

 Our implementation is largely based on [LCNN](https://github.com/zhou13/lcnn).
-(Thanks Yichao Zhou for such a nice implemtation!)
+(Thanks Yichao Zhou for such a nice implementation!)

 We made minor changes to fit our HT-IHT module.
 If you are only interested in the HT-IHT module, please check "ht-lcnn/lcnn/models/HT.py".